nlsynth/karuta/docs/introduction.rst

      }
    }

-   compile()
-   writeHdl("xorshift32.v")

 The code above will generate a Verilog file like as follows.
-The top module xorshift32 has an output port 'o', so you can connect the port to other parts of your design.
+The top module xorshift32 has an output port *'o'*, so you can connect the port to other parts of your design.

 .. code-block:: none